samus-io/tablab-steps/steps/JA73rL06Yi18FKNZ8ctY3qKQYMbLftAyTbu/en/README.md

 # File storage location and filesystem permissions when uploading files

-* Whenever possible, store uploaded files on a separate server or service dedicated exclusively to file storage.
+* Whenever possible, save uploaded files on a storage service or a separate server exclusively dedicated to file storage.
 This approach provides complete segregation of duties between the application handling user interactions and upload requests from the server managing file storage, thereby reducing the impact of potential vulnerabilities.
-  * If a separate storage server is not feasible and files need to be saved on the same server, ensure they are stored outside the webroot directory.
+  * If a storage service or a separate server is not feasible and files need to be saved on the same server, ensure they are stored outside the webroot directory.
 This prevents direct access to the files through the web server, minimizing the risk of exploitation.
 * Ensuring proper file permissions, especially when storing files on the server, is also essential for reducing security risks.
 * Keeping uploaded files in memory or temporary storage during processing and only transferring them to permanent storage after passing validation checks is recommended, as it prevents malicious files from becoming accessible before being removed by validation.
 * If users require access to uploaded files, whether stored on the same server, a different server, or a storage service, it is advisable to avoid granting direct access.
 A secure approach is to implement a server-side handler that maps files to unique IDs, ensuring controlled access and mitigating the risk of unauthorized exposure to sensitive files.